GoogleCloudPlatform/solutions-builder/README.md

 Run setup_all.sh to run all steps:
 ```
-# Choose the microservice deployment option: "gke" or "cloudrun"
+# Choose the microservice deployment options:
+# "gke": to deploy services to GKE
+# "cloudrun": to deploy services to Cloud Run
-# If you wish to deploy microservices to both GKE and cloudrun, use "gke|cloudrun"
+# "gke|cloudrun": to deploy services to both GKE and Cloud Run
-export TEMPLATE_FEATURES="gke" # or "cloudrun"
+export TEMPLATE_FEATURES="gke"

 # Run all setup steps.
 bash setup/setup_all.sh